carpentries-incubator/java-intro/index.md

 > - [Netbeans IDE](https://netbeans.org/)
 > - [Visual Studio Code](https://code.visualstudio.com/)
 >
 > These are all free to download and install.
-For the purpose of this lesson we will use Visual Studio code {: .prereq}
+For the purpose of this lesson we shall use Visual Studio code.
+{: .prereq}

 {% include links.md %}